xpepper/fifty-shades-of-legacy-goose-game/goose-game-two/README.md

 `POST /players`

-with a JSON body like `{ "name": "Paolo"}`
+with a JSON body like `{ "name": "Paolo", "nickname": "gooser"}`

 And the response should be something like

 `{"id": "95df85f8-e342-4420-8917-187d00870db5", "name": "Paolo"}`

 You can add up to four players.
-Players must have a unique name.
+Players must have a unique nickname.

 ### Playing the game